Ladybugs Eating

 The ladybug life cycle is not much different from the life cycle of a butterfly.
 The ladybug goes through the same four stages as a butterfly, the egg stage, the larvae stage, the pupa stage, and the adult ladybug stage.
 You know what adult ladybugs look like, but you wouldn’t even recognize them before they get…

-• White Ladybug
+• Blue Ladybug